-(b) The teacher/Examiner should aim to cover two or three of the Defined Content Topics in this section of the examination (these are listed in the Curriculum Content section of the syllabus booklet).
+(b) The teacher/Examiner should aim to cover at least two or three topics in this section of the examination.
 With weaker candidates, it may be necessary to cover a greater number of topics superficially, but with more able candidates it is preferable to ask a series of linked questions on just two or three topics in order to explore these in greater depth.
 Examples of suitable topics are school (subjects, number of periods, times, games, etc.), home, town, journey to and from school, free time (evenings, weekends), holidays, hobbies.
 All candidates can reasonably be expected to have the command of vocabulary and idiom necessary to discuss these topics.

 Precise factual information or knowledge is not required, and candidates should not be penalised for lack of such knowledge.
 The teacher/Examiner should be ready to pass on quickly to another topic if candidates are obviously out of their depth.
-Care should be taken to avoid questions which might cause embarrassment, e.g. where a candidate has only one parent.
+Do not ask questions which might distress a candidate.
+For example, if a candidate's parent has died, questions about his/her parents would not be appropriate.
 (Centres are requested to supply such information to the teacher/Examiner in advance.)